nicholasbair/ex_nylas/SECURITY.md

   - We will provide status updates as we investigate.
   - Once confirmed, we will work on a fix and publish an updated release on [Hex.pm](https://hex.pm/packages/ex_nylas).
   - We will credit reporters in release notes if desired.
+  - **Disclosure timeline**: We commit to disclosing the vulnerability details within 90 days of confirmation, or upon the availability of a fix, whichever comes first.

 Thank you for helping keep the community safe.